Open-Attestation/open-attestation/README.md

 [![CircleCI](https://circleci.com/gh/Open-Attestation/open-attestation.svg?style=svg)](https://circleci.com/gh/Open-Attestation/open-attestation)

 # OpenAttestation

 OpenAttestation is a framework of attestation and notary for any document types on the blockchain.

-Any entity can prove the existence of one document or several documents in a batch using OpenAttestation.
-It makes use of smart contracts on the Ethereum blockchain to store cryptographic proofs of individual documents.
+With OpenAttestation, you can issue and verify verifiable documents individually or in a batch using:

-Alternatively, you can use OpenAttestation to make digitally verifiable documents with digital signatures, without the need to pay for Ethereum transactions.
+* either smart contracts on the Ethereum blockchain

-With the [OpenAttestation](https://github.com/Open-Attestation/open-attestation) repository, you can batch the documents and obtain the merkle root of the batch, which will be committed to the blockchain.
-You can also verify the signature of the document which you wrapped using the OpenAttestation framework.
+* or digital signatures without the need to pay for Ethereum transactions

 ## Installation